BadBehavior/BadBehavior_T3D/README.md

   * Actions/conditions can be created entirely in the editor for rapid prototyping
   * Structured behaviors can be written in script
   * Performance critical behaviors can be written entirely in C++
+* Self contained - no changes to existing engine classes

 ### Further information